Jonadelta0986/app-framework/README.md

 ## Example

-For a sample integration, refer to the `docs` folder.
+For a sample integration, refer to the example in the `docs` folder.